ITSAIDI/RAGify/Documentation/Scripts/First_app.rst

 .. hint::

-   - You need to save your ChromaDB folder in your machine, or like i do in Github.
+   - You need to save your ChromaDB folder in your machine, or like I did in Github.
 So you don't need to create it again.

 .. code-block:: python